bclarke329/Rails-phase3/README.md

 Fork and clone this repository.
 <br>
-run `bundle install` in your terminal
+Run `bundle install` in your terminal
 <br>
-next, enter `rails s` to start the local host
+Next, enter `rails s` to start the local host
 <br>
-create a user profile, login, and start filling up your queue!
+Create a user profile, login, and start filling up your queue!